Muhammad Fajur Rahim

 Muhammad Fajur Rahim is an Indian politician and member of the Manipur Legislative Assembly representing Wabgai.
 He was elected in 2017 as a candidate of the Indian National Congress.
 He was one of three Muslim candidates elected to the Manipur Legislative Assembly in 2017.
+In the 2022 Manipur Legislative Assembly election, he narrowly lost the election from Wabgai constituency to BJP's Usham Deben Singh, by 50 votes.